 Save energy and emissions

-17. Think about whether you really need to wash and rather collect until you can fill an entire machine.
-So you not only save energy, but also protect the fabric of your clothing - it will also last longer!
+17. Think about whether you really need to wash and collect until you can fill a whole machine.
+This not only saves energy, but also protects the fabrics of your clothing - it also lasts longer!

-18. Do not order summer or winter clothing before you go on vacation.
+18. Do not order summer or winter clothing before going on vacation.
 You will often find more original pieces of better quality on the spot and also protect the environment and local craftsmanship.

 19. Visit trade fairs like NEONYT in Berlin, read blogs and follow sustainable influencersto get to know new brands.